Are you looking to elevate the level of your interpreting skills?

 Someone who successfully completes this course will be able to:

 The expected time commitment for this course is approximately 10-15 hours of engaging with the material.
 This time will be spread out over 5-7 weeks.
-The course will open November 14 and will close on January 17.
+The course will open March 1 and close March 31.

 About the Course Developer